 The Supreme Court has determined that an arrest is a seizure of the person for legal purposes.
 Accordingly, the Fourth Amendment prohibition against unreasonable searches and seizures comes into play.
 A person is generally considered to have been arrested when they are taken into custody with the purpose of being charged with a crime.

 Most arrests are made without arrest warrants, despite the constitution’s general requirement that officers have one.
 Under all circumstances, an officer must have probable cause to make an arrest.
 When it comes to arrests, probable cause means that the officer has reasonable grounds to believe that the person has committed or is about to commit a crime.
 When a warrant is sought, the supporting evidence must be included in an affidavit, just as with a search warrant.

-The old common law rule was that an officer could make an arrest, without a warrant, if he believed he had evidence amounting probable cause that the person had committed a felony.
+The old common-law rule was that an officer could make an arrest, without a warrant, if he believed he had evidence amounting to probable cause that the person had committed a felony.
 In the case of a misdemeanor, the crime had to be committed in the officer’s presence.
 These same basic common law rules are still followed in many jurisdictions today.
 Many jurisdictions, however, have created special rules where misdemeanors that the officer did not witness directly (such as with many domestic battery statutes) can result in lawful arrests without a warrant.
 Such rules are usually created by state legislatures as a matter of statute.